zhengzaixiazai/autosub/README.md

                         language".
 (3 >= arg_num >= 1)
   -mns integer, --min-score integer
-                        An integer between 0 and 100 to control the good match group of "-lsc"/"--list-speech-codes" or "-ltc
+                        An integer between 0 and 100 to control the good match group of "-lsc"/"--list-speech-codes" or "-ltc"/"--
-                        "/"--list-translation-codes" or the match result in
+                        list-translation-codes" or the match result in "-bm"/" --best-match".
-                        "-bm"/"--best-match".
 Result will be a group of "good match" whose score is above this arg. (arg_num = 1)

 Output Options:
   Options to control output.